Jewish World Review Feb 16, 2012/ 23 Shevat, 5772

 Finally, illegal immigration has wrongly been couched in terms of a xenophobic and insensitive exploiter preying on a more noble and defenseless guest.
-In truth, the United States is the most generous host in the world, and never more so than during the present age.
+In truth,

 We can argue about the history or the future of illegal immigration.
 But please spare us the psychodramatic appeals to a higher morality.